 Expunging or Sealing Adult Criminal Records in Maine

-• summons and arrest information (unless the person is a fugitive) that's more than a year old and no active prosecution or charge is pending
+• when the summons and arrest information is more than a year old and no active prosecution or charge is pending (unless the person is a fugitive)

-• records that show that law enforcement has not referred the matter to a prosecutor, or that prosecutors have elected not to proceed, or that the grand jury has not returned a formal charge
+• the records show that law enforcement has decided not to refer the matter to a prosecutor, a prosecutor has elected not to proceed with the case, or the grand jury did not indict

 • any person who has the express right to such information, as specified by statute, court order, court rule, or court decision